Operation Ferdinand: Impact

 Ferdinand successfully led Fremde Heere West (German military intelligence for the Western Front, also referred to as FHW) to expect a landing in Genoa.
-In late July and early August the buildup of forces in Italy made it clear that a seaborne invasion was imminent, and the deception was successful in creating this as a realistic threat to Genoa.
+In late July and early August, the buildup of forces in Italy made it clear that a seaborne invasion was imminent, and the deception was successful in creating that as a realistic threat to Genoa.
 As a result, the Dragoon landings achieved complete tactical surprise.
-In his history of British wartime intelligence, historian Michael Howard calls it the "most successful of 'A' Force's strategic operations".
+In his history of British wartime intelligence, the historian Michael Howard calls it the "most successful of 'A' Force's strategic operations".
 However, Howard states that the overwhelming force used for Operation Dragoon meant that the element of surprise was less important than on D-Day.